mjordan/larkm/README.md

 ## Metadata

-larkm supports the [Electronic Resource Citation](https://www.dublincore.org/groups/kernel/spec/) (ERC) metadata format.
+larkm supports the [Electronic Resource Citation](https://www.dublincore.org/groups/kernel/spec/) (ERC) metadata format expressed in ANVL syntax.
 Note that larkm accepts the raw values provided by the client and does not validate or format the values in any way.

 ### Starting larkm